Medical Malpractice Lawyers in Lexington, KY

 Medical malpractice occurs when a healthcare provider fails to take appropriate action.
 The requirements for a medical malpractice claim are as follows:

 - Duty of care: A medical professional is legally obligated to provide patients with a certain level of care.
-This standard of care is established based on what a practitioner in the same field would have done in the same or similar circumstances.
+This standard of care is established based on what a practitioner in the same field would have done in similar circumstances.

 - Breach of duty: Either through an act or omission, a healthcare provider fails to administer appropriate care.